 Please note that no invoices were emailed this year.
 If you did not receive an invoice, please contact Bay Property Services.

-The dates of the 2014 HOA meetings are: March 20, June 12, September 11 and November 20.
+The remaining 2014 HOA meetings are September 11 and November 20 (board elections).
 All meetings are held at 7:00 pm at the New Lenox Park District, 1 Manor Drive, New Lenox.

 Kristin Zell, President